Music of Venezuela: Pop and rock

 Carlos Baute gained widespread recognition with his hit song Colgando en Tus Manos (2008), a duet with Spanish singer Marta Sánchez.
 The song became an international success, topping the charts in multiple countries across Latin America and Spain.
 As of February 2024, its music video has reached nearly 900 million views on YouTube.

 Other influential Pop artists include Yordano, Guillermo Dávila, Kiara, Karina, and Ilan Chester have gained popularity across Latin American countries as well.

-Several Venezuelan bands have played a significant role in shaping the country’s diverse musical scene, with some gaining international recognition.
+Several Venezuelan bands have played a significant role in shaping the country's diverse musical scene, with some gaining international recognition.
 Los Amigos Invisibles, known for their acid jazz style, and Caramelos de Cianuro, a punk and alternative rock group, have enjoyed success abroad.
-Other influential groups such as Voz Veis, Desorden Público, Sentimiento Muerto, Zapato 3, and Aditus have made important contributions to Venezuela’s music culture.
+Other influential groups such as Voz Veis, Desorden Público, and Zapato 3 have made important contributions to Venezuela's music culture.

 Electronic music

 In the late 1960s and early 1970s a few Venezuelan artists began experimenting with sounds, using emerging electronic equipment that was being produced.
 Artists like Vytas Brenner and Grupo C.I.M. used Moog style synthesizers and effects to embrace the shift in new sounds.
 Alfredo del Mónaco, who founded the Venezuelan branch of ISCM, is considered the pioneer in electronic music in Venezuela having released Estudio electrónico I para cinta in 1968.
 Jose Enrique Sarabia also known as "Chelique," who was already internationally known for producing songs since the late 50s like "Ansiedad," helped by other gifted musicians, recorded and released a record in 1971 through a private press titled: 4 Fases del Cuatro - Música Venezolana desarrollada Electrónicamente por Chelique Sarabia (4 Phases of Four - Venezuelan Music Electronically Developed by Chelique Sarabia).
 In 1973, when exclusivity of the private contract ended, Chelique commercially released the record under a different title: Revolución "Electrónica" en Música Venezolana (Electronic Revolution in Venezuelan Music).
 Revolución "Electrónica" en Música Venezolana is notable for being one of the earliest electronic records in Venezuela and is considered a trailblazing album for electronic music in Latin America.